shaundon/codakuma-website/_posts/2022-08-20-widget-caching.markdown

 WidgetKit is a very powerful framework with some unique constraints.
 It's worth the effort to adapt your mental model and your app's functionality to fit the WidgetKit way of doing things.

-These improvements to Personal Best's widgets will be included in the forthcoming iOS 16 release.

 [Download Personal Best on the App Store](https://getpersonalbest.com)